cabaletta/baritone/README.md

 For 1.18.1, if you need Forge or Fabric 1.18.1, look [here](https://github.com/cabaletta/baritone/releases/tag/v1.8.1) and get the `api-forge` or `api-fabric` jar. **For 1.18.1 Fabric, just click [here](https://github.com/cabaletta/baritone/releases/download/v1.8.1/baritone-api-fabric-1.8.1.jar)**.

-This project is an updated version of [MineBot](https://github.com/leijurv/MineBot/), the original version of the bot for Minecraft 1.8.9, rebuilt for 1.12.2 through 1.16.5.
+This project is an updated version of [MineBot](https://github.com/leijurv/MineBot/), the original version of the bot for Minecraft 1.8.9, rebuilt for 1.12.2 onwards.
 Baritone focuses on reliability and particularly performance (it's over [30x faster](https://github.com/cabaletta/baritone/pull/180#issuecomment-423822928) than MineBot at calculating paths).

 Have committed at least once a day from Aug 1, 2018, to Aug 1, 2019.